agateau/yokadi/README.markdown

     yokadi> t_due 21 23/07 10:30
     Due date for task 'Buy chocolate' set to Thu Jul 23 10:30:00 2009

-Due dates are show by t_list.
+Due dates are show by `t_list`.
 Due date is colored according to time left.
 If you want to be reminded when a task is due, you can use the Yokadi Daemon for that.
 See below for details.

-If you have periodic tasks, you can tell it to yokadi with t_recurs:
+If you have periodic tasks, you can tell it to yokadi with `t_recurs`:

     yokadi>t_recurs 1 weekly monday 21:30
     yokadi>t_recurs 1 monthly 3 11:00
     yokadi>t_recurs 1 monthly last saturday 11:00
     yokadi>t_recurs 1 yearly 23/2 14:00

-Type 'help t_recurs' to see all possible syntax
+Type `help t_recurs` to see all possible syntax

 # Integration